opendatacube/datacube-ows/docs/cfg_layers.rst

 The function is expected to take a string containing an unpatched url and return a string containing the patched url.

-"patch_url_function" is optional, the default is None, meaning use ODC urls unpatched.
+"patch_url_function" is optional, the default is None, meaning use ODC URLs unpatched.

 Note that the same function is applied to all products for the layer.
 Multi-product (or separate masking product) scenarios that require a different patching paradigm